 Begin with the shortest club in your bag (a wedge of some sort) and aim to land the ball within your target zone.
 If you land it within your target zone, move onto your next shortest club in your bag (a pitching-wedge), next a 9-iron… Follow this process until you finish the game with your driver.
 If you miss the target zone (left or right), repeat with the same club until you are successful.

 14 clubs (minus your putter) means 13 stages to complete.
 Measure how many clubs you can get through with your 40 balls.
 A little tip – this game starts really simple, but just wait until you get to your long-irons and woods.

 This first task should take up around 40 minutes of your golf practice routine.

 Once you have completed your swift range session there are two more essential areas to cover within your hour practice routine.
 Golf putting and chipping.
 These practices can be fitted into another two 10-minute slots.

 Golf putting practice routine

 I suggest you create your own version of this putting drill to play at home (having it at home gives you no excuses to complete it).
-Or you can mock up something similar on your golf club putting green.
-You can read the full article on this great golf putting drill here.
+Or you can mock up something similar on your golf club’s putting green.

 - It keeps your basics in order.